Why annuities are in demand

 What is an annuity?

-An annuity is a contract between you and an insurance company that states the insurance company will pay you a stream of annuity payments (income) in return for your premium (money you used to buy the annuity).
-When you begin to receive the income stream depends on the type of annuity and the time period you select.
+An annuity is a contract between you and an insurance company that states the company will send you regular payments (income) in return for your premium (money you used to buy the annuity).
+The time you begin receiving income depends on the type of annuity and the time period you select.

 One of the simplest annuity models is our modern-day Social Security system.
 You contribute money via employment taxes during your working years and, in turn, receive inflation-adjusted monthly payments for life after you retire.2